edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

 ### Starting of the machine

+* Ensure the main ventilation fan is running (especially important for wood)
 * Tap your tag on the access control
 * Release the E-Stop
 * Press the green button on the contactor